Fabrizio Pagani

 He has been Chief of Staff of the Italian Minister of Economy and Finance, Pier Carlo Padoan and has been Head of the G7 / G20 Office of the OECD and Special Political Counselor to the OECD Secretary-General, Angel Gurria.

 Within the Letta Cabinet, he served as economic counsellor and G20 Sherpa of the Prime Minister.
 He is a public speaker and advises governments on global issues.

 Early life and career

 Fabrizio Pagani on ENAV first day of trading at Borsa di Milano in July 2016.

 Fabrizio Pagani studied international relations at the Sant'Anna School of Advanced Studies in Pisa and completed his master's degree at the European University Institute.
 He has been a visiting scholar at the School of International and Public Affairs at Columbia University and at the University of Maryland.

-He was awarded the NATO Research Fellowship in 1997.
-At the end of the '90s, he was Deputy Head at the Department of European Affairs of the Italian government and Senior Counsellor to the Minister of Industry and Trade.

 After having held positions at OECD in Paris, he returned to Italy to become Chief of Staff for the Undersecretary of State, Enrico Letta, at the Office of the Italian Prime Minister (2006-208 Prodi II Cabinet).
-He also served as member of the board of SACE, Italy's export credit agency.

 In 2009, he became Special Political Counselor to the OECD Secretary-General, José Ángel Gurría, and Head of the G7 / G20 Office of the OECD.
 In this function, he participated for years in all the major international economic summits: IMF, G7, G20.